borgbackup/borg/docs/faq.rst

   This means that data added by Borg won't deduplicate with the existing data stored by Attic.
 The effect is lessened if the files cache is used with Borg.
-- Repositories in "passphrase" mode *must* be migrated to "repokey" mode using :ref:`borg_key_migrate-to-repokey`.
-Borg does not support the "passphrase" mode any other way.
+- Repositories in "passphrase" mode *must* be migrated to "repokey" mode using "borg key migrate-to-repokey" (only available in borg <= 1.2.x).
+Borg does not support the "passphrase" mode in any other way.

 Why is my backup bigger than with attic?
 ----------------------------------------